outofthepark/codequiz/README.md

 # Code Quiz
 This lets the user take a timed javascript code quiz and compare local scores.
+It is written entirely in vanilla javascript.

 ## Deployment
 https://outofthepark.github.io/codequiz/